srmo/raytracerchallenge-java/README.md

 Sleep.

-### Day 5
+### Day 5.1
 Well, a good nights sleep is always helpful.
 I re-read the section about "keeping track of intersections".
-It would be wrong for me to say that I understand it but I figured, hey, trust the process!
+It would be wrong for me to say that I understand it, but I figured, hey, trust the process!

 That's when the refactoring kicks in.